Last updated on: August 14, 2020

 When you are done with all the maintenance processes, you can disable the maintenance mode and get the normal view back.

-You can turn off your maintenance mode by clicking on the Disable button instead of Enable Maintenance Mode option on your SeedProd dashboard.
+You can turn off your maintenance mode by heading to your WordPress admin area and accessing the SeedProd settings.
+Now, click on the Disable button instead of the Enable Maintenance Mode option on your SeedProd dashboard.
+Remember to click Save All Changes to perverse your settings.

 What if you find yourself stuck in maintenance mode?
 This tutorial will help you out.